 Xerox was first in copiers and then tried to get into the computer business.
 Twenty-five years and $2 billion later, Xerox is nowhere in computers.

-You want to change something in a computer?
+Do you want to change something on a computer?
 Just type over or delete the existing material.
-You want to change something in a mind?
+Do you want to change something in your mind?
 Forget it.
 Once a mind is made up, it rarely, if ever, changes.
-The single most wasteful thing you can do in marketing is try to change a mind.
+The single most wasteful thing you can do in marketing is trying to change a mind.

 The reason you blast instead of worm is that people don’t like to change their minds.
 Once they perceive you one way, that’s it.
 They kind of file you away in their minds as a certain kind of person.
 You cannot become a different person in their minds.